HKU-BAL/Clair3/README.md

 ## VCF Output Format

 `clair3/CallVariants.py` outputs variants in VCF format with version 4.2 specifications.
-Clair3 includes pileup calling and full-alignment calling submodule.
+Clair3 VCF output includes pileup calling and full-alignment calling results.
 Pileup calling results are denoted with a `P` INFO tag, full-alignment calling results are denoted with a `F` INFO tag.